If you’re looking to appeal a California criminal conviction, that means you didn’t get the result you were seeking from the trial court.

 Example: Martha consults with an appeals attorney following her husband’s conviction.
 She says that she would like to appeal the case on the basis that her husband is African American, but there were no African Americans on the jury.

 The attorney listens to Martha, and investigates the case.
 He finds that appealing on the basis of race and discrimination is unlikely to be successful.
 However, he finds that the judge failed to give one of the necessary jury instructions.
 He appeals on that basis.
 The appellate court finds that the judge’s mistake was reversible error, and remands the case for a whole new trial.
 This time, Martha’s husband is acquitted.

 Take cues from the attorney as to whether or not he/she appears to be interested in your case.
-It takes a motivated, aggressive lawyer to scour through the trial court record to locate the latent (and oftentimes very subtle) issues that make for a successful appeal.
+It takes a motivated, aggressive lawyer to scour through the original trial court record to locate the latent (and oftentimes very subtle) issues that make for a successful appeal.

 You wouldn’t go to a family doctor to have a tumor removed from your brain.
 By the same token, you shouldn’t go to a general practitioner to handle your criminal appeal.
 You want someone with specialty not only in criminal law, but in California criminal appeals specifically.

 Appeals are not the same as trials.
 In fact, they are VERY different.
 They involve different rules, different strategies, and different courts.

 As California appeals lawyer John Murray1 explains, “A California appellate lawyer knows how to scrutinize the proceedings that took place in the lower court to determine if there were any legal errors that should be corrected on appeal.
 A lawyer doesn’t evaluate the strengths and weaknesses of an appeal in the same way that he/she decides whether to take a case to trial.
 They are completely different animals requiring completely different analyses.”